HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/bulk-actions.md

 ## Supported bulk actions

-Availability of bulk actions depends on two factors: your {ref}`user role<User-accounts-doc>` and your {ref}`feature licenses<View-license-doc>`.
+Availability of bulk actions depends on two factors: your {ref}`user role<user-accounts-doc>` and your {ref}`feature licenses<view-license-doc>`.
 The following bulk actions are currently supported in Hyperview:

 :::{list-table}
 :header-rows: 1